lowRISC/opentitan/hw/formal/README.md

 To run formal property verification for all modules, type:
 ```
   cd hw/formal
-  fpv_all
+  fpv_all -t vcf
 ```
 This script generates a report of all FPV runs.
 The report is printed at the end of the run, which lists the total number of assertions and the number of proven, vacuous, covered and failing assertions for each block.
 CRASH identifies modules that fail to run VC Formal.